 As a web designer, I’ve been hosting websites for my clients for about 10 years now.
 I like being able to provide a service to my customer where I have a bit of control over the server configuration and I am not reliant on someone’s poor customer service or lack of features and specifications.

-It seems as though that in the past 2 or 3 years, hosting a company’s website and email together has become quite a challenge.
-As the company grows, employees are added, vendors are contracted, email becomes ever more important and ever increasing.
+It seems as though in the past 2 or 3 years, hosting a company’s website and email together has become quite a challenge.
+As the company grows, employees are added, vendors are contracted, email becomes ever more important and ever-increasing.

 Our reliance on email is not changing, at least in the near future.
 Did you know?

-- 48% of emails are opened on mobile devices, Litmus
+- 50% of emails are opened on mobile devices, Campaign Monitor

 Here are the top 6 reasons why you should separate your email and website: